Keycapsss/Plaid-Pad/buildguide_en.md

 Connect the Plaid-Pad to your computer and open the [QMK-Test-Site](https://config.qmk.fm/#/test).

 Check whether all switches will work.
-In order to do so, short the solder pads with tweezers.
+To do so, short the solder pads with tweezers.

 <img src="img/plaid-pad-tweezers-switch-test-1.jpg" width=600>

-## Optional Mill-Max Holtites
+## Optional Mill-Max holtites

 The Plaid-Pad supports [Mill-Max 0305 Holtites](https://keycapsss.com/keyboard-parts/parts/73/mill-max-0305-holtite-for-switches-hotswap-sockets?number=KC10042_50x).
 If these are installed, you can Hotswap the switches (change without soldering).